Raviteja-Ainampudi/MarketoAdobe/README.md

          * Used regular expressions.

 # Question 3:
-   *  Developed Caching Web API using Python, Flask, Jinja2 and HTML.
+   *  Developed Caching Web API using Python, Flask, Jinja2 and HTML. :sparkles: :sparkles:
    *  API considers float values for latitude in range of (-90, 90) and for longitude in range(-180, 180).
       And return a random number generated as URL.
    *  Diagnostic API calls with Cache Hit and Miss counters has been implemented.